-One can understand the structure (\ref{c-z}) from a qualitative reasoning.
-Consider a 1D system of $N$ free bosons with the zero BCs.
+One can comprehend the structure (\ref{c-z}) from a qualitative reasoning.
+Consider a 1D system of $N$ free bosons under the zero BCs.
 In this case, GS is described by the nodeless $\Psi_{0}=C \prod_{j=1}^{N} \{\sin{(\pi x_{j}/L)}\}$, and the crystal is set by the multi-node WF (\ref{c-z}) with $S_{0}=S_{c}=0$.
 It is an ideal crystal with one atom per cell.
-It was shown above that if we ``switch-on'' the point interaction and increase its strength, then the number and location of cells do not actually change.
+It was shown above that if we ``switch on'' the point interaction and increase its strength, then the number and location of cells do not virtually change.
 Only the probability density distribution for atoms in the cell changes.
-This is true for the interatomic interaction with the zero radius and, apparently, with a small nonzero one.
-Therefore, the general structure of WF of the ideal crystal at a strong coupling can be determined by considering the corresponding WF for the zero coupling.
+It holds for the interatomic interaction of zero range and, apparently, small nonzero one.
+Therefore, we can crudely see the general structure of WF of the crystal in the case of a strong coupling by considering the corresponding WF for zero coupling.
 Namely, the crystal is formed by a condensate of $N$ quasiparticles with a quasimomentum $p_{c}=\hbar \pi (N-1)/L$.
-At the zero coupling, this corresponds to $N$ free bosons with a quasimomentum $p_{c}$.
-We suppose that formula (\ref{c-z}) qualitatively correctly describes the structure of GS of a macroscopic finite crystal (everywhere, except for a narrow near-boundary region, where the size of cells can be different), if the interaction has a small radius and is repulsive.
+At zero coupling, this corresponds to $N$ free bosons with a quasimomentum $p_{c}$.
+We suppose that formula (\ref{c-z}) qualitatively correctly describes the structure of GS of a macroscopic finite crystal (everywhere, except for a narrow near-boundary region, where the size of cells can be different), if the interaction has a small radius ($\ll\bar{d}$; $\bar{d}$ being the average interatomic distance) and is repulsive.
 In this case, the factor $e^{S_{0}}$ describes the interatomic correlations, and the factor $e^{S_{c}}$ corresponds to the influence of the interatomic interaction on the distribution of atoms in the cell.

-We remark that, at the long-range interatomic interaction, the ``replacement'' of the solution for a strong coupling by the corresponding one for the zero coupling may lead to an error.
-Since for such a 1D system with a strong coupling the crystal may correspond to a nodeless $\Psi^{c}_{0}$ (the genuine GS of the system) \cite{lozovik2005,reimann2010,zollner2011,zollner2011b,chatterjee2013,lode2018,chatterjee2019}, whereas the crystal-like solution $\Psi^{c}_{0}=C \prod\limits_{j=1}^{N} \{\sin{(\pi x_{j}/a)}\}$, which is valid for the zero coupling, has many nodes.
+We remark that, at the interatomic interaction with nonzero range, the ``replacement'' of the solution for a strong coupling by the corresponding one for zero coupling may lead to an error.
+Since for such a 1D system with strong coupling, the crystal may correspond to a nodeless $\Psi^{c}_{0}$ (the genuine GS of the system) \cite{lozovik2005,reimann2010,zollner2011,zollner2011b,chatterjee2013,lode2018,chatterjee2019}, whereas the crystal-like solution $\Psi^{c}_{0}=C \prod\limits_{j=1}^{N} \{\sin{(\pi x_{j}/a)}\}$ obtained for zero coupling has many nodes.